waggle-sensor/summer2021/Macintyre/soundrecorder/campaigns/morton-arb/README.md

 ## Deployment Site

 Currently there is one [BAR-LT](https://github.com/waggle-sensor/summer2021/tree/main/Macintyre/soundrecorder/campaigns/morton-arb#bar-lt) device in Morton Arboretum.
 The location of this device is [41.823763, -88.046435](https://goo.gl/maps/CfyDaEhXZEYDkoFR8).
-The other available devices will be deployed along a line that goes through the location of the device that is already recording.
+The goal is to deploy upto a dozen recording devices in the arb, including transects for studying the animal and bird species.

 ## Plan

 The plan for the Morton Arboretum Campaign consists of 4 parts.
-First, locations need to be selected for inspection.
+* First, locations need to be selected for inspection.
-Second, the selected locations need to be inspected to determine if a device can be installed there, and if one can be installed, it must be determined if the BAR-LT or the Solar BAR should be used.
+* Second, the selected locations need to be inspected to determine if a device can be installed there, and if one can be installed, it must be determined if the BAR-LT or the Solar BAR should be used.
-Third, approval for the installation of devices in the selected locations must be received from someone at Morton Arboretum.
+* Third, approval for the installation of devices in the selected locations must be received from someone at Morton Arboretum.
-Finally, the devices will be installed in the selected locations to record audio.
+* Finally, the devices will be installed in the selected locations to record audio.
 If the device's estimation for how long the storage and batteries will last is accurate, then the devices will all need to be inspected approximately every 17 days to charge the batteries and download the audio files off of the SD cards.

 ## Devices